ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 # Quickstart for macOS

 Coinbase Tax Collector (CTC) is a Python script that reads your Coinbase transaction history report CSV file, identifies all taxable transactions, and calculates your capital gains or losses.
-It allows you to select from among two accounting methods, LIFO or FIFO, for calculating your tax responsiblity.
+It allows you to select from among two accounting methods for calculating your tax responsiblity: Last-In, First-Out (LIFO) or First-In, First-Out (FIFO).

 If you are a macOS user, this quickstart will help you use CTC to get the information you need to complete Form 1099-B when filing your taxes.